 Supplementary subject

 In order to be admitted to a supplementary subject, you have to be enrolled in a bachelor’s degree programme at a Danish University.
-Futhermore, the academic regulations of the bachelor’s degree programme have to allow for a combination with supplementary subject.
+Furthermore, the academic regulations of the bachelor’s degree programme have to allow for a combination with supplementary subject.

 English B